LTUC/amman-dotnet-401d2/Curriculum/Class30/FACILITATOR.md

 # Class 30

 ## How do I prep for today?
 Career Coaching 2 Today.

-No lecture/lab
+No lecture/lab.
-## What changed from yesterday?

-## What might students struggle with today?

-## What bugs, issues, or surprises have come up in the past for this class?

-## General comments
+Refer to Common Curriculum for the day's content.